Chriz42/modsec_help/README.md

 - Whitelist ParamNames
 - simple regex for every param
 - only create SecRules for responsetypes != 4XX
-- update older modsecurity files with new locationmatches from new log input
+- update older modsecurity files with new locationmatches from new log inpu.
+It isrecommanded only parse locationmatches that where generated from this tool

 **Open features**
 - add real xml and json support
 	- atm only the single characters are added
-- make stuff configureable from propertiesFile
 - read and print with input output files from cmd
 - Add logging
 - write  getting started with modsec learning mode guide